BraedynL0530/BraedynL0530/README.md

 ### 📄 Research Paper

-Writing a research paper alongside my machine learning work on remote sensing and environmental monitoring.
+Writing a research paper alongside my machine learning work on a new vision ai architecture.

 ### 📚 Learning